VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 SQL databases, an event store, and messaging infrastructure.

-The first table that follows figure 1 lists all of the messages that the elements shown on the diagram exchange with each other.
+The first table that follows figure 1 lists all of the messages that the artefacts (aggregates, MVC contollers, read-model generators, and data access objects) shown on the diagram exchange with each other.

+> **Note:** For reasons of clarity, the handlers (such as the
+> **OrderCommandHandler** class) that deliver the messages to the domain
+> objects are not shown.

 ![Figure 1][fig1]